SiaFoundation/siad/doc/api/index.html.md

 json object which matches the modules.SkyfileMetadata struct.
 If a path was supplied, this metadata will be relative to the given path.

+**Skynet-Request-Timeout** | bool

+The header field "Skynet-Request-Timeout" will be set if the request timed out after a user configured timeout period.
+The value will always be "true".

 > Skynet-File-Metadata Response Header Example
 ```go
 {